AlexDeveloperUwU/liberteis/docs/db/dbController.md

 `dbGetOne`: gets the entry that has the ID that is given in the given table

+`dbGetAll`: gets all the entries in the given table

+`dbGetWhere`: gets all the entries in the given table that match the given conditions

 `dbSaveData`: saves the given data in the given table

 `dbUpdateData`: updates the data of the entry that has the given ID in the given table